-We asked our users why they decided to learn SQL.
+Why learn SQL?
+We asked our users about it.
 This is what we’ve learned.
 At Vertabelo Academy, we help people with no computer science backgroundto understand the core concepts of databasesand data science.
 For example, we teach users how to extract the most important data from a database to build simple reportsand how to understand key statistical metrics in data analysis.
 We love to provide easy-to-understand examples that thoroughly depict complex technical concepts.

-Learning to think in SQL will help you understand what SQL queries do, how to create and change them, and how to create reports from the data you obtain.
-One of the greatest skills you can have in SQL programming is this the ability to change an existing SQL query so you get the results you need.
-When you are first starting out, you likely will not create SQL queries from scratch but rather reuse what others have written.
+Thinking in SQL will help you understand what SQL queries do, how to create and change them, and how to create reports from the data you obtain.
+If you want to know how to write better SQL queries, you have to change the way you think about the code.
+One of the greatest skills you can have in SQL programming is the ability to change an existing SQL query so you get the results you need.

 We recently published a story from a Vertabelo Academy user who found her love thanks to SQL.
 On a similar note, I asked my colleagues to bring back old memories of writing their very first scripts.
 And yes, love is involved.
 Here at Vertabelo Academy, we’ve got some real OG programmers and data scientists making great content.
 They fell in love with data way before it was cool—and easy.
 So today, we’re jumping back in time to see what it was like to learn SQL before the Internet and Vertabelo Academy courses existed.